 Finding great gifts for preschoolers and toddlers is one of the most rewarding things you can do with your time.
 I know that’s a pretty big claim, but the right gifts for those preschoolers will save you so much time and also leads to so much fun.

 I have a spunky little 2-year-old granddaughter.
 Fortunately, I just got to spend some time with her at Christmas, and I gotta tell you … I was a little nervous about picking out her gifts.

 I even thought about giving her mom some money and asking her to pick something out, but then I decided that I really wanted it to be from me personally.

-So, I spent a lot of time searching for the right gift.
+So, I spent a lot of time searching for the best gift.
 Would I be able to find something she would like?
-Would she play with what I found, or would she just play with the box?
+Or, would she just play with the box?

 If you’re looking for ways to play with your little ones without buying more toys, read here about 19 Simple Toy-Free Activities for Toddlers and Preschoolers.

-4. Melissa & Doug Take-Along Tool Set – This little tool set can be carried around to help Dad with all his home improvement projects.
+This little toolset can be carried around to help Dad with all his home improvement projects.